 Let’s face it.
 Not everyone responds well to criticism, even the constructive type.
 If you turn to an accelerator, angel investor, or venture capitalist, though, constructive criticism is exactly what you should expect to get–in the form of mentorship.

-The show Shark Tank has several great example of what type of feedback you can expect to receive when working closely with an investor or mentor.
+The show Shark Tank has great examples of what type of feedback you can expect to receive when working closely with an investor or mentor.
 After the smiling, joking, and interplay during the entrepreneur’s introductory pitch, the atmosphere turns very serious, very quickly.
 The “Sharks” are great examples of what investors are looking for and what they want.
-From wanting to know the why behind the idea to the real financial numbers and current traction, the Sharks are working toward a valuation of the company based on its potential with customers in light of all the risks in the industry their new product might face.
+From wanting to know the why behind the idea to the real financial numbers and current traction, the Sharks are working toward a valuation of the company.
+This is based on its potential with customers in light of all the risks in the industry their new product might face.
 After all that, they consider the pros and cons of investing in the idea.
 If they decide not to invest, they rarely hold back in sharing their reasons.

 Of course, your real-life experience shouldn’t–and will likely not–play out as a well-scripted, condensed television episode.
 All the ideas that make it onto Shark Tank are pre-vetted prior to filming.
-You can guess the reason: the investors’ time is valuable, and they only want to be focused on the most promising ideas.
-Being selected to go on the show is a huge step forward and the production company knows it–they take 5% of any company who goes on the show.
+You can guess the reason: investors’ time is valuable, they want to be focused on the most promising ideas.
+Being selected to go on the show is a huge step forward and the production company knows it.
+They take 5% of any company who goes on the show.
 And the numbers don’t lie.
 People who showcase products on Shark Tank go on to exceed previous sales records, even in the absence of getting a shark on board.

 There is a caveat to accepting mentors’ advice, however.
-An investor in Kansas City, Missouri, accelerator BetaBlox, told Inc. magazine that his organization wants founders to be coachable, but not “so overeager that you’ll do what any mentor says.”
+An investor in Kansas City, Missouri, accelerator BetaBlox, told Inc. magazine that his organization wants founders to be coachable, but not “so overeager that you’ll do what any mentor says.”.
 Viewing your mentor as a coach is a great approach to the mentor-founder relationship.
-Winning football coaches, for example, may curse, scream, and even wildly gesture at their players during practice and games, but rarely do you see a player refuse to execute every play that coach orders.
+Winning football coaches, for example, may curse, scream, and even wildly gesture at their players during practice and games.
+But rarely do you see a player refuse to execute every play that coach orders.

 Are you prepared to prepare?